Dementia 'Your Peace of Mind' Part Two

 Dementia is an umbrella term for a group of conditions affecting memory, thinking, and daily functionality.
 Alzheimer's disease is the most common form.
 While age is a risk factor, it's not a guarantee.

-The good news is, research shows our lifestyle choices significantly impact brain health.
-Here are some effective strategies we integrate into our client care plans to help improve well-being for those living with dementia.
+"Good News - Research shows our lifestyle choices significantly impact brain health.
+Below are some effective strategies we integrate into our client care plans to help improve well-being for those living with dementia."

-Keep your brain pumping – you might get its best workout when you're socialising!
+Keep your brain pumping – you might get its best workout when you socialise with like minded people.

 Engaging with others uses multiple cognitive functions like communication, empathy, and memory.
 Throw in an enjoyable interest or hobby you share with others, and you've got a double dose of cognitive stimulation.

-In addition, having a strong network of people who support and care for you can help lower your stress levels.
+In addition, having a strong network of people who support and reassure you can help lower your stress levels.
 By contrast, depression, which often goes hand in hand with loneliness, correlates to faster cognitive decline.

 Physical activity isn't just good for your body; it increases blood flow to the brain, promoting the growth of new brain cells.
 Acting as a natural mood booster, helping to combat insomnia, anxiety, and depression.
 Regular physical activity has even been shown to improve cognitive function and may help ward off cognitive decline.